Connecting Representative Periods in Energy System Optimization Models using Markov Transition Matrices: Conclusions

-We have introduced a novel formulation to enhance the chronological consistency of representative periods (RPs) by adjusting \textit{intra}-RP formulations.
-Comparative analyses against conventional formulations show that the \textbf{Markov Transition} more accurately captures time-dependent system dynamics.
-For systems with time-linked constraints also active at RP boundaries, our approach has significantly less error, e.g., $80\%$ in the realistic case study, especially for a large number of RPs.
-In contrast, when such constraints are mostly active within individual RPs, the \textbf{Cyclic Connection} formulation remains an appropriate alternative.
-Future work will focus on reducing computational effort to enhance the scalability of the approach and refining the handling of multiple connected time steps.
+This paper introduces the \Markov formulation to enhance the chronological consistency of representative periods (RPs) by adjusting \textit{intra}-RP formulations.
+Comparative analyses against conventional formulations show that the \Markov formulation more accurately captures time-dependent system dynamics.
+Because periods that are critical for sizing the system may occur at RP boundaries, this improved edge representation propagates into the investment decisions as well, not just operations.
+For systems where RPs tend to appear in arbitrary succession and which have time-linked constraints active at RP boundaries, our approach has a significantly lower error, reducing the median operational deviation by up to $80\%$ (from about $32\%$ to $6\%$) in our realistic case study on the RTS-GMLC dataset.
+Notably, in the illustrative case, the \Markov is the only method that recovers the exact number and timing of all start-ups and shutdowns.
+These accuracy gains come at practically no extra cost, as the mean computational effort stays below $2\%$ of the full-model runtime, at most $0.9$ percentage points above the \Cyclic.
+In contrast, when such constraints are mostly active within individual RPs or if RPs tend to repeat themselves often, a simple \Cyclic formulation (where constraints connect the ends of each RP with the beginning of the same RP) remains an appropriate alternative.

+Future work will focus on further improving scalability to very large systems.
+While the overhead is already small, the Transition Matrix couples all period boundaries; reducing it to its most significant entries (making it sparser) would cut the number of linking constraints and keep this overhead low as the number of RPs and the system size grow.
+The framework will also be tested on large, real-world datasets (e.g., on a model of the European network).
+Finally, the combination with spatial aggregation techniques is a natural direction of additional research, investigating trade-offs of temporal and spatial aggregation.